PaulMoritz/Secret-Sharing-in-Comparison/Description_Hierarchical.md

 > `python main.py reconstruct *setup_name* False *subset*`
 > _When using this call, make sure that you don't leave any spaces in the subset itself.
 This would prevent parsing from being successful._
 >
-> from the _code_tested_ directory.
+> from the _code_tested/code/hss_ directory.
 >
-> You can find example calls in [main.py](./code_tested/main.py)
+> You can find example calls in [main.py](./code_tested/code/hss/main.py)
 ---

 ### Renew

-Use [renew.py](./code_tested/renew.py) to renew the shares of a given set of Shareholders.
+Use [renew.py](./code_tested/code/hss/renew.py) to renew the shares of a given set of Shareholders.
 The Shareholders must be able to retrieve the result from the original setup.

 `renew(setup, old_shares)`
 renews the shares of the `old_shares` and saves new share values that can also reconstruct the secret message.